-- The article must have a suitable heading.

-- Paragraphs must not be too long.

-- The style should be personal, addressing the reader.

-- The language must be formal.

-- The article should be stimulating to the reader.
+- The article must have a suitable heading. - Paragraphs must not be too long. - The style should be personal, addressing the reader. - The language must be formal - The article should be stimulating to the reader. - The article must express dissatisfaction with gender-based violence, give advice to potential readers/victims on how to break the silence and what to do in situations of gender-based violence.